plainionist/plainionist.github.io/_drafts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 in his book uncle bob writes that entities should not be passed to use cases or returned from use cases

 "
-We don’t want to cheat and pass Entity objects or database rows.
+We don't want to cheat and pass Entity objects or database rows.
-We don’t want the data structures to have any kind of dependency that violates the Dependency Rule.
+We don't want the data structures to have any kind of dependency that violates the Dependency Rule.
 "

 "